 This is a question we often get asked.
-Especially by people who are in less built up areas and are surprised to find they have an ozone problem which they associate with big cities.
+Especially by people intent on safely sterilizing locations or in less built-up areas and are surprised to find they have an ozone pollution problem which they associate with big cities.
 Ozone formation and dispersion is complex and is influenced by many factors.
 We wrote this blogpost to do our best to explain.

 Ozone is often said to be good and bad.
 For a quick video explanation, check out this animated video.